 - Chapter 13 bankruptcy: if you have a stable income and could potentially repay some or all of your creditors' claims under a three- to five-year repayment plan.

-If you need help deciding between Chapter 7 and 13, contact Ms. Langston for help.
+If you need help deciding between Chapter 7 and 13, contact Ms. Roche for help.

 How To Initiate A Bankruptcy